Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration_serialization_asq_[7,].partial.md

 #### SerializeMessageWrapperWith

 Messages are wrapped in a transport specific structure containing message metadata.
 By default, Azure Storage Queues Transport uses the same serializer for the message wrapper as configured for the contained message.
-In Versions 7 and above, it's possible to configure a different serializer for the wrapper using the `SerializeMessageWrapperWith` option
+It is possible to configure a different serializer for the wrapper using the `SerializeMessageWrapperWith` option

 snippet:SerializerAndMessageWrapperSerializer